Tetrix Robotics Kit: TETRIX PRIZM Robotics Controller

-The TETRIX PRIZM Robotics Controller is a controller that is fully integrated, programmable and designed for the TETRIX MAX building system.
-It features a variety of ports to control motors, servos, encoders and sensors.
-The TETRIX PRIZM Robotics Controller is designed to be a simple yet powerful learning tool that has convenient connections with TETRIX MAX hardware.
-The TETRIX PRIZM Robotics Controller is specifically designed to be dedicated to the TETRIX MAX building system.
-It features the Arduino Software (IDE), making it compatible with Windows, Mac OS X 10.7 or newer, and certain Linux devices.
+The TETRIX PRIZM Robotics Controller is a fully-integrated programmable controller for the TETRIX MAX building system.
+It has multiple ports to control motors, servos, encoders and sensors, and also provides connections intended for use with TETRIX MAX hardware.
+The controller is powered by the Arduino Software (IDE), available for Windows, Mac OS X 10.7 and newer, and some Linux devices.